 Additionally, using products containing charcoal are actually very abrasive on your teeth.
 Abrasive products like charcoal toothpaste remove enamel and make the teeth look more yellow, instead of whitening as many products claim.
 When you wear away the enamel, the next layer of tooth, dentin, may be exposed, which has a yellow appearance.

 Make sure to consult with Drs.
-Katie and Stephanie before using any whitening products with your children, as many whitening products are not safe for kids.
+Katie, Stephanie, and Taryn before using any whitening products with your children, as many whitening products are not safe for kids.